mangaki/mangaki/CONTRIBUTING.md

 ## Licence

-By contributing to Mangaki, you agree that your contributions will be licensed under its AGPLv3 licence.
+By contributing to Mangaki, you agree that your contributions will be licensed under its AGPLv3 license.